tomorrowdevs-projects/team2-real-world-app/docs/ADR/BE_database_ADR_20220112.md

   * Luca Bertoldi

-* Date: 2022/01/12
+* **Last Update:** 2022/01/24

 ## Context and Problem Statement
-To create a webapp that allows the user to upload a file > 2gb and gives the chance to query.
+The aim of the project is the realization of a WebApp that supports **the uploading of a file with a size larger than 2 GB** and with the possibility to **perform queries on it**, such as:
+* Sum of number of orders and turnover per product in a user-definable time period
+* Number of single customers in a user-definable time period
+* Average value of executed orders

 ## Decision Drivers <!-- optional -->